abiiranathan/flag/README.md

 ## Installation

-To use the Flag Library in your C project, simply include the `flag.h` header file in your source code and link against the library.
+To use the Flag Library in your C project, simply include the `flag.h` header file in your source code and link against the library(flag.c).

 ## Usage